 If you're feeding your dog meals that consists of raw meat, supplementation is not necessary.
 This is because raw animal flesh already has digestive enzymes.
 Cooked and processed foods, on the other hand, lack digestive enzymes.
 Hence, adding this type of supplement in your pet's daily meals is highly recommended.

-As I've mentioned in my previous article, if you're going to feed your beloved canine friends with fruits and vegetables, it would be best to blend or mix it with enzyme supplements for dogs.
+As I've mentioned in my previous article about raw feeding, if you're going to feed your beloved canine friends with fruits and vegetables, it would be best to blend or mix it with enzyme supplements for dogs.
 This will not make fruits and vegetables 100% digestible.
 But, it will improve nutrient absorption.

 What to look for?